Spanish Immersion for Adults in Costa Rica & Ecuador

 You will be staying in a middle-class home setting.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
 You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.

-Having a student is a significant boost to our host families’ incomes.
+Having a student is a significant boost to our host families’ income.
 Because there are more families requesting students in the town than we have need for, we are selective in who we employ to host you.
 The host families that our students stay with are screened for various things:

 – Criminal and/or questionable social activity